nicholaskim6/personal-website/app/data/writings/Thoughts_on_My_Music_Education.md

 it was my primary engagement, endeavor, and source of stress.
 At times, I wonder if this intensity was all worthwhile compared to choosing a less intense/no music education.
 There are plenty of positives and negatives to mention, but it's not immediately clear which might outweight the other.
-While the specific experiences I mention are naturally only my own, I'm curious to see what tentative conclusions might be made.
+The perspective/experiences here are naturally only my own, so any conclusions should be taken tentatively.
 <br><br>
 In terms of the more tangible positives, I'd say my musical experiences instilled value through demanding hard effort, meticulousness, and resilience.
 The hard effort is fairly